oracle-livelabs/security/database/advanced/key-vault/key-vault.md

     ![Key Vault](./images/okv-031.png "Create the secret password into OKV")

     **Note**: This scripts...
-    - Generates a JSON file (`$OKV_RESTHOME/sec-reg.json`) to register the secret
     - Creates the DB user `REFRESH_DWH` identified by this secret password
     - Uploads the secret password into OKV (OKV will respond with the unique ID of the secret password) by setting 2 access attributes - the name of the DB user (here `REFRESH_DWH`) and the connection string (here `dbsec-lab:1521/pdb1`)
-    - Finally, because the password is now in OKV and we don’t need anymore the temporary file which contains the secret password, so the script will delete it
+    - Finally, because the password is now in OKV and we don’t need anymore the temporary file which contains the secret password, the script will delete it

 3. Now, test your secret configuration by logging to the database with the secret password and its attributes as parameters)